iontodirel/cpp_libraries/README.md

 # The sai C++ library
 **sai** is a general purpose C++ library designed for usability. **sai** is written to be immediately useful and usable, and tries to not put a burden on the programmers using it.
 **sai** does not require a *buy in*, in that unlike other libraries or frameworks like Qt or .NET, it tries not to have interdependecies between its parts as much as it is technically feasible.
-Each module from **sai** is designed to be used and usable on its own, each is meant to be its own beautiful snowflake.
+Each module from **sai** is designed to be used and be usable on its own, each is meant to be its own beautiful snowflake.

 **sai** is being written with the belief that writting C++ code can be as productive, and as easy to write and as beatiful as C#, Python, or other high level programming languages, famous for their productivity.
 I believe that that productivity comes from the rich libraries available to those languages, and **sai** is an experiment towards that end.
 I strongly believe that with the right, or more precisely, with a rich set of libraries that follow a consistent style, we can have productivity that rivals